 Estimation Of Peer Effects In Endogenous Social Networks: Control Function Approach

-We propose a method of estimating the linear-in-means model of peer effects in which the peer group, de ned by a social network, is endogenous in the outcome equation for peer effects.
-Endogeneity is due to unobservable individual characteristics that in influence both link formation in the network and the outcome of interest.
-We use estimates of the unobserved individual effects as a control function to control for the endogeneity of the social network matrix in the outcome equation for peer effects.
+We propose a method of estimating the linear-in-means model of peer effects in which the peer group, defined by a social network, is endogenous in the outcome equation for peer effects.
+Endogeneity is due to unobservable individual characteristics that influence both link formation in the network and the outcome of interest.
+We propose two estimators of the peer effect equation that control for the endogeneity of the social connections using a control function approach.
 We leave the functional form of the control function unspecified and treat it as unknown.
 To estimate the model, we use a sieve semiparametric approach, and we establish asymptotics of the semiparametric estimator.

 A Bayesian Comparison of Models of Network Formation